Freddy vs. Jason poster

 The inciting incident occurs at 11 minutes when Freddy resurrects Jason Voorhees and sends him to Elm Street to kill and create fear, which will restore Freddy's power by making people remember him and fear his name again..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Lori and her friends actively choose to investigate the truth about Freddy Krueger after more deaths occur.
+This indicates the protagonist's commitment to Lori and her friends actively choose to investigate the truth about Freddy Krueger after more deaths occur.
 They break into the institution to rescue their friend and learn what's being hidden from them., moving from reaction to action.

 The Collapse moment at 72 minutes (75% through) represents the emotional nadir.
 Here, All seems lost when most of the friend group is dead, and the plan to stop the killers appears to fail.
 Freddy has Jason helpless in the dream world.
-Lori faces her deepest trauma alone., indicates the protagonist at their lowest point.
+Lori faces her deepest trauma alone., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Breakthrough realization: they can pull Freddy out of the dream world into reality where Jason can fight him.
 By bringing her nightmare into the real world, Lori can turn the monsters against each other., demonstrating the transformation achieved throughout the journey.